 The first step was to check that the law firm existed, looking up their website and digging a little on Google.
 Sadly, for me, it was legit.

-Then I took a look at the photographer’s site to find the photo.
+Then I looked at the photographer’s site to find the photo.
 Yes, it was there, along with the price for an annual licence, as detailed in the legal letter.

 So, having established that I had indeed violated copyright, although unwittingly, I checked my own post.
-Now, as a reblog, I could only see the first picture, which wasn’t the one in dispute.
+As a reblog, I could only see the first picture, which wasn’t the one in dispute.
 I replied to the lawyer, asking for a screenshot of the image displayed on my site.
-To my shock, an image came back of the entire post, with all the photos in evidence displayed on my blog.
+To my shock, an image of the entire post came back, with all the photos in evidence displayed on my blog.
 I still don’t know how this is possible, but I couldn’t argue because they had the screenshot.

-I contacted the original blogger and advised her to delete also, which she did.
+I contacted the original blogger and advised her to delete it, which she did.
 The last thing I wanted was for them to go after her too.

 The next step was to contact the lawyer again and point out I was not the original poster, explaining it was a reblog of someone else’s post.

-Their reply was that while they would consider this, I was still to be held responsible because the image had been displayed on my site.
+They replied that while they would consider this, I was still held responsible because the image had been displayed on my site.
 They dropped the proposed settlement to £800 and gave me 10 days to pay up.

 I contacted another lawyer for advice.
-This was her answer: ‘If you did not download it and post it on your site, then you did not copy it.
+Her answer was: ‘If you did not download it and post it on your site, then you did not copy it.
 I would argue that re-posting or embedding is not copying because the image is hosted elsewhere and therefore cannot be copyright infringement.’
 Note that last bit?
 Unfortunately, the way WordPress works, the photo had been downloaded and hosted on my own site, even though I hadn’t known it, so this didn’t help me.